Donald Chisholm Towner

 Donald Chisholm Towner (born Eastbourne, East Sussex, England, 1903; died London 1985) was a collector and historian of British ceramics and painter.
 He is noted for his championship of creamware and his ground-breaking studies of this ceramic type in particular.

 Early life

-Donald Towner was born in Eastbourne in 1903, the youngest of three boys.
+Donald Towner was born in Eastbourne in 1903, the youngest of four boys.
 His father William was a teacher and amateur artist who inspired his interest in nature and art.
 Donald's great-uncle, John Chisolm Towner, enabled through a legacy the founding of the Towner Art Gallery in Eastbourne.

 Donald Towner went to school as a boarder in 1915 at Southdown College, Willingdon and the attended Eastbourne Municipal School, where he first met Eric Ravilious, later gaining a scholarship to the Eastbourne School of Art with Ravilious in 1920.
 He also attended life drawing classes at Brighton School of Art.
 Both Towner and Ravilious received further scholarships in 1923 to study at the Royal College of Art in London, graduating with a Diploma in 1926.